VR314/VR314/README.md

-### Welcome to my little corner of the Internet! 🌐
+### 🚀 Welcome to my little corner of the Internet! 🚀
 It's crazy to think that not so long ago, the Internet was a fledgling, niche technology, but now it's so simple for someone like me to create and share on the Internet.
-Thankfully for this exponential technological growth, but I think it's due time to develop more of these revolutionary ideas!
-Luckily, I have a few things on my side:
+I'm thankful for and in awe of this exponential technological growth, but I think it's due time to develop more of these revolutionary ideas!
+Luckily, I have a few things on my side to help me on my quest:
 - I'm a high school junior (16 y/o) in the USA
     - Entering college in Fall 2022, hopefully studying applied physics, aerospace engineering, or computational science
 - I LOVE thinking and learning about space, rocketry, evolutionary biology, computational sciences (especially physics!), social studies (especially geography, history), emerging technologies and futurism...
 I could go on and on!